 State Laws Allowing Unsworn Declaration

-States that have passed laws allowing some form of unsworn declaration include Alaska, Arizona, California, DC, Florida, Guam, Hawaii, Illinois, Indiana, Iowa, Kansas, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nevada, New Jersey, New York, Oklahoma, Oregon, Pennsylvania, Texas, Virginia, Washington, and West Virginia.
+States that have passed laws allowing some form of unsworn declaration include Alaska, Arizona, California, Colorado, DC, Florida, Guam, Hawaii, Illinois, Indiana, Iowa, Kansas, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nevada, New Jersey, New York, Oklahoma, Oregon, Pennsylvania, Texas, Virginia, Washington, and West Virginia.
 (Note: see state laws for details, there may be more states.)

 There may be restrictions limiting an unsworn declaration to certain situations, cases or locations inside or outside the state.
 Some of the state statutes are not as broad as the Federal law in allowing the use of an unsworn declaration in lieu of an affidavit.
 The Federal law does not authorize the use of unsworn declarations in state courts or agencies.
 Without a state law allowing an unsworn declaration, it is hearsay evidence in state court.

 Uniform Unsworn Foreign Declarations Act (UUFDA)